 This deep conditioning hair mask works extremely well.
 As I normally do, I used a paddle brush to work this product throughout my hair.
 It makes it very easy to comb through tangled tresses, but always begin at the bottom and detangle as you go up the hair shaft.
 I let it sit in my hair for 5 to 10 minutes, and after rinsing, my hair was super soft.
 It rinsed clean and left behind a pleasant scent.

-When I get lazy about deep conditioning hair mask, and my hair begins to feel dry, I need a product to get my hair back into shape in a hurry, and this is one hair treatment mask that will do that.
+When I get lazy about deep conditioning hair masks, and my hair begins to feel dry, I need a product to get my hair back into shape in a hurry, and this is one hair treatment mask that will do that.
 Don’t get lazy about conditioning, however — the more consistent you are with a routine, the less likely it is you’ll need emergency care to repair damage or breakage.
 When working it through your hair, make sure your ends are completely covered, as this will protect against the dryness that so often affects this part of the hair.

 Should You Try It?